Overseas law graduates

 The assessment process involves applying and providing supporting documents, such as academic transcripts and proof of admission to practice in another jurisdiction.
 The Council will then review your application and assess your qualifications to determine whether you meet the requirements for admission to the New Zealand legal profession.

-Once the assessment is completed the NZCLE may recommend
+Once the assessment is complete the NZCLE may recommend:

-• that you to sit the NZ Law and Practice Exam.
+- that you sit the NZ Law and Practice Exam.

 It's important to note that the assessment process can take some time, and the requirements for admission to the New Zealand legal profession can vary depending on your specific circumstances.
 It's therefore recommended that you read the Assessment of Overseas Law Qualifications Information and contact the Council directly if you require any further information or guidance on the application process.